 Measuring advertising impact is not a choice

 It’s hard to get people to put time and effort into evaluating advertising impact.
 It’s much less fun than creating the advert.
-No cast choices, script conversations and fun locations shoots.
+No cast choices, script conversations or fun location shoots.

 Evaluation means hard, detailed analytical work.
 You need to look at the numbers.
 Work out what real customers did after seeing your advert.